Azure/typespec-azure/.chronus/changes/add-armprovideraction-templates-2024-9-1-11-12-44.md

   - "@azure-tools/typespec-azure-resource-manager"
 ---

-Adding ArmProviderAction templates to ARM library:
+Adding `ArmProviderActionSync` and `ArmProviderActionAsync` templates to the ARM library to perform actions at the subscription and tenant levels.
-  - ArmProviderActionSync
-  - ArmProviderActionAsync
-  - ArmTenantActionSync
-  - ArmTenantActionAsync